Castor Maritime Inc. (CTRM) Reveals an Earnings Mystery

 CTRM’s Market Performance

-CTRM stocks went down by -5.61% for the week, with a monthly drop of -17.21% and a quarterly performance of -55.09%, while its annual performance rate touched 5.65%.
-The volatility ratio for the week stands at 5.67% while the volatility levels for the past 30 days are set at 7.23% for Castor Maritime Inc..
-The simple moving average for the period of the last 20 days is 10.38% for CTRM stocks with a simple moving average of -45.87% for the last 200 days.
+CTRM stocks went up by 10.58% for the week, with a monthly jump of 1.32% and a quarterly performance of -47.88%, while its annual performance rate touched 14.94%.
+The volatility ratio for the week stands at 10.09% while the volatility levels for the past 30 days are set at 7.91% for Castor Maritime Inc..
+The simple moving average for the period of the last 20 days is 7.68% for CTRM stocks with a simple moving average of -46.96% for the last 200 days.

-Volatility was left at 7.23%, however, over the last 30 days, the volatility rate increased by 5.67%, as shares surge +4.77% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -36.46% lower at present.
+Volatility was left at 7.91%, however, over the last 30 days, the volatility rate increased by 10.09%, as shares sank -6.12% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -38.09% lower at present.

 Stock Fundamentals for CTRM